Shoichi Funaki: Japanese commentator (2016–present)

 Funaki would appear in the WWE Network show, The Edge and Christian Show, introducing the hosts, with his voice dubbed over by Howard Finkel in the first season and Luke Gallows in the second season.

 On April 1, 2016, at NXT Takeover: Dallas, Funaki appeared in a backstage segment with Shinsuke Nakamura.
 Funaki would later appear at ringside sitting next to Kota Ibushi.

-Since WrestleMania 32, Funaki has been one-half of the Japanese commentary team for all WWE pay-per-view events., while also continuing his duties as an interpreter for Japanese wrestlers in backstage interviews.
+Since WrestleMania 32, Funaki has been one-half of the Japanese commentary team for all WWE pay-per-view events, while also continuing his duties as an interpreter for Japanese wrestlers in backstage interviews.

 In an exclusive interview for WWE's YouTube channel after the final match of the WWE Mae Young Classic on September 12, 2017, Funaki served as Kairi Sane's interpreter.

+Starting in September 2024, Funaki made appearances on NXT as a translator for Giulia.

 Funaki Dojo

 Funaki opened his training facility, Funaki Dojo in San Antonio, Texas in June 2012.

 Personal life

 Along with Japanese and English, Funaki is fluent in French, German, Portuguese, and Spanish.
 He was a regular on WWE's short-lived Spanish-language show Los Super Astros, which was televised on Univision.